KSheeds1/Gym-Rat-Dictionaries/TESTING.md

 # Manual functionality testing:

 # User Authentication:

+### **Note:** Since manually testing the different elements of user authentication, updates were made to provide custom error messages on input fields.
+The error messages seen in the supporting imges below do not reflect what will be rendered on the live site.

 ## **Registration functionality:**
 Following completion of the function register, the function and form were tested manually.
 The functionality was tested in the following manner: